chethanv23/Marketing-Campaign-/README.md

   • Performed Desision tree Algorithm on the data set and evaluated the model with the help of confusion matrix.

-Model accuracy stands at 82.26% , with specificity 71.51%.
+Model accuracy stands at 82.26% with specificity 36%

+business ojective demands higher specificity , so used Near miss Algorithm to enhance the specificity to 82%